Burns Beach to Ocean Reef - January 2026 update

 Plate 1: The viewing platform at the start of the walk

 From the start point head south past the café and caravan park along the red bitumen dual use path.
-This is a very simple walk – take this path all the way to the Ocean Reef marina.
+This was and will be once the marina is finished, very simple walk – take this path all the way to the Ocean Reef marina.
+However the current walk is a bit messy at the end as the marina is approached.

 The dominant landform here is shallow soils over limestone, as can be seen in Plate 1, which results in the coastal vegetation being primarily less than 1m.
 This makes this walk one of the best in the region, with many places with sweeping coastal views (Plate 2).